 I totally recommend checking out a documentary called The True Cost.
-It’s all about fast fashion and how unethical the fashion industry is, and it will change how you see shopping (at least I hope it will).
+It’s all about fast fashion and how unethical the fashion industry is, and it will change how you see shopping.
 This documentary reveals how the fashion industry is negatively affecting both people and the environment.
 Watching it is so sobering and will make you want to stay the heck away from fast fashion brands.
 Working conditions and wages are often appalling for the people who make many of the clothes we wear every day.

 As the Church, we should be rejecting the world’s corrupt ways of doing things, not condoning and contributing to these methods.
 We need to be aware of how our seemingly personal lifestyle choices can negatively impact other people, specifically those who are the most vulnerable to exploitation.
 We should also be wholeheartedly against destroying the environment.

 The mainstream American church may be all about looking for happiness and living “your best life now,” but the real Church should be more concerned about helping those in need and relieving the suffering of those who are being exploited than accumulating more for ourselves.

 So I’m going to share some simple ways you can shop more responsibly and ethically and avoid the traps of consumerism.

 Okay, so I am aware this isn’t a simple solution.
 In our culture it’s really difficult to stop buying new things.
 We’re always told that shopping will make us happier and that we need to keep up with the latest trends.
 But I think most of us know by now that this is bull.
 The excitement of buying new things wears off pretty quickly, and then we find ourselves caught in a cycle of buying more and more things (and all the while becoming more and more empty inside).